tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 ### 10. Student Do: Three-Year Loans (15 min)

-Now that students have the conceptual knowledge to index and look up data, it's time they get some practice.
-In this activity, students will use DataFrame indexing on the dataset in `loans.csv` in order to generate insights about three-year loan customers.
+Now that students have the conceptual knowledge to index and lookup data, it's time they get some practice.
+In this activity, students will use DataFrame indexing on the dataset in `loans.csv` to generate insights about three-year loan customers.

 Note that the data in `loans.csv` is a compilation of many different columns and loan durations.
 Students will need to filter the data and use functions on data subsets to answer the activity questions.